KamleshChandel04/Fitpage-Review-System/documentation.md

 - **Data Retrieval:** APIs for retrieving ratings and reviews, with support for pagination for efficient handling of large datasets.
 - **Password Security**: User passwords are securely stored in the database.
 Review-System employs salting and hashing techniques using the Crypto module to protect user data.
 - **Public Access**: Anyone can view and Events and read Reviews without the need to authenticate, promoting an open and accessible environment.

+## Screenshots
+   The assets folder houses comprehensive screenshot images showcasing the various features of the Review System application.

 ## Installation